alioso/d8-front-end-development/csssass_resources.md

 An online interactive platform that offers free coding classes in 9 different programming languages including Python, PHP, jQuery, JavaScript, AngularJS, and Ruby, as well as markup languages HTML and CSS.

 **[CSS Guidelines](http://cssguidelin.es/)**<br>
-High-level advice and guidelines for writing sane, manageable, scalable CSS
+High-level advice and guidelines for writing sane, manageable, scalable CSS.